greatsquare0/thy-weaver/packages/docs/src/guide/getting-started.md

 Your story source files (`.twee`) go in under `src/story/`

-More details about the default file structure can be found [here (WIP)](/reference/default-file-structure)
+More details about the default file structure can be found [here](/reference/default-file-structure)

 ## The Config File